 The FCA also contains a cause of action for so called “reverse false claims,” where the person “knowingly makes, uses, or causes to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit money or property to the Government.”
 31 U.S.C. § 3729(a)(7).
 Examples include: falsely certifying importation classification of products imported into the United States; hiding royalty payments owed to the Government; falsely certifying bulk mail licenses for one postage rate and using a lower rate to retain a profit.

 How Do I Blow The Whistle?

-The experienced employment attorneys at Carey & Associates, P.C. help employees like you located in Connecticut, Manhattan and New York blow the whistle on their companies.
+The experienced Whistleblower Protection Lawyers at Carey & Associates, P.C. help employees like you located in Connecticut, Manhattan and New York blow the whistle on their companies.
 We will be with you every step of the way and we will help you fight for what is right.
 Call us today at (203) 255-4150